Dogs are man's best friend. Mary has been around dogs all her life and loves every breed she's met. You can never go wrong with a dog.

 Mange in the Wild

 One night, the owner saw a fox rubbing up against his fence post.
 The next day he observed his dog rubbing up against the same fence post (remember the mites live for 36 hours).
-The owner shot the mangy fox, replaced the fence post and his dog never had mange again!
+The owner shot the mangy fox, replaced the fence post, and his dog never had mange again!

 The list of animals that are susceptible to mange is practically endless, here are just a few:

-- rabbits (the suspected culprit for my dog's mange)
+- Rabbits (the suspected culprit for my dog's mange)

-In the wild animals are obviously not treated for mange and as a result many die from this debilitating disease.
+In the wild, animals are obviously not treated for mange and as a result, many die from this debilitating disease.

 Feed your dog the best dog foods and supplements if needed.
 A strong immune system is your best prevention.
 Using Revolution tea and flick medication may help with some dogs as well.
 Whatever you do, good luck.
 Always try to keep your pet safe and healthy.